Kotlin/dokka/docs/topics/dokka-get-started.md

 <tabs group="build-script">
 <tab title="Gradle Kotlin DSL" group-key="kotlin">

-> Starting from Dokka 2.0.0, several configuration options, Gradle tasks, and steps to generate your documentation have been updated, including:
+> These instructions reflect Dokka Gradle plugin v1 configuration and tasks.
+Starting from Dokka 2.0.0, several configuration options, Gradle tasks, and steps to generate your documentation have been updated, including:
 >
 > * [Adjust configuration options](dokka-migration.md#adjust-configuration-options)
 > * [Work with multi-module projects](dokka-migration.md#share-dokka-configuration-across-modules)
 > * [Generate documentation with the updated tasks](dokka-migration.md#generate-documentation-with-the-updated-task)
 > * [Specify an output directory](dokka-migration.md#output-directory)
 >
-> For more details and the full list of changes, see the [Migration guide](dokka-migration.md).
+> For more details and the full list of changes in Dokka Gradle Plugin v2, see the [Migration guide](dokka-migration.md).
 >
 {style="note"}